ERN35T0/CV/README.md

 I've started to code in December.
 I've enrolled in Harvard CS50: Introduction to Computer Science and it has been extremely challenging and interesting so far.
 In February, I took part in the intensive 26-days experience of La Piscine with the School 42 in Madrid and we can call that a life changing experience!

-So far, I've create a couple of programs in C and I dabbed in Ruby, CSS and HTML.
+So far, I've create a couple of programs in C and I dabbed in Ruby, Python, Javascript, CSS and HTML.
 I like to understand how things work and coding offers me both the mental challenge and the satisfaction of having made something entirely by myself.

 Over the next few months I want to complete CS50 and polish my learnings in a coding bootcamp before joining the company who will give me the opportunity to apply my skills to helping them grow.